floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 - **IO Read**: read a byte from an IO port (4 clock cycles)
 - **IO Write**: write a byte to an IO port (4 clock cycles)
 - **Internal**: an internal 'processing' machine cycle of variable length
+- **Interrupt Acknowledge**: these are special machine cycles which are execyted at the start of maskable interrupt handling, they will be handled in detail in the last section of this blog post

 All instruction are built from those machine cycle types, but as always on the Z80, there's more: at the start of interrupt handling, a special machine cycle is executed.